dmaccormac/dmaccormac.github.io/_posts/2025-03-06-emulate-your-own-mainframe.md

 To test a COBOL program, follow these steps:

-From the main ISPF menu, Hit M to access TSOAPPLS.
+From the ISPF main menu, select M to access TSOAPPLS.
 ![Emulate your own mainframe 4](/assets/images/2025-03-06-emulate-your-own-mainframe-4.png)

 Select option 1 to access the RFE (Review Front End) tool.